toopher/toopher-python/README.md

 	# Success!
 ```

-#### Handling Errors
-If any request runs into an error a `ToopherApiError` will be thrown with more details on what went wrong.

 #### Zero-Storage usage option
 Requesters can choose to integrate the Toopher API in a way does not require storing any per-user data such as Pairing ID and Terminal ID - all of the storage
 is handled by the Toopher API Web Service, allowing your local database to remain unchanged.
 If the Toopher API needs more data, it will `raise()` a specific